 For those using customized controllers like Scuf, button layout may not be as much of an issue, as these controllers have much more freedom than the regular stock controllers.

-Apex Legends best controller layout
+Apex Legends best controller settings

 Having your crouch on the right stick will allow you to crouch spam, a very important move when it comes to winning fights in Apex Legends.
 Although this will take some getting used to, as keeping your aim on point while crouch spamming is fairly difficult, once you are comfortable with it you will see an instant improvement in your mobility.

 Evolved will also change your jump button to the left bumper, which again will take some getting used to, however, the freedom to jump, climb, and stay mobile while keeping your thumb on the right stick is vital to improving your game in Apex Legends.

 - Look Sensitivity (ADS): 4

 - Per Optic Settings: On

 - Look Deadzone: None / Small